Updates June 2022

-- Have you been in contact with someone who has tested positive for COVID-19 in the last 14 days?
+- Have you been in close contact with someone who has tested positive for COVID-19 in the last 5 days?

-- Have you been tested for COVID-19 in the last 14 days?
+- Have you tested positive for COVID-19 in the last 5 days?

-Additionally, we ask that either the patient or guardian notify us if within 14 days they become ill with COVID-19 symptoms or test positive for COVID-19.
+Additionally, we ask that either the patient or guardian notify us if within 14 days they test positive for COVID-19.
 Likewise, the dental practice will inform you if a staff person you had contact with tested positive for COVID-19 within 14 days of your appointment.